Skip to main content

 6. Nuts

 Nuts contain beneficial omega-3 fatty acids, but they’re also high in fat in a general sense.
 Consumption of too much fat leads to digestion problems like flatulence, vomiting, and diarrhea.
-Oily nuts like pecans, macadamia nuts, walnuts, and almonds should be avoided to prevent your fur baby from suffering stomach upset.
+Oily nuts like pecans, macadamia, walnuts, and almonds should be avoided to prevent your fur baby from suffering stomach upset.

 7. Raw foods